 Review summary: Olympus E-M10 II vs Canon M100

-Arguments in favor of the Olympus OM-D E-M10 Mark II:
+Reasons to prefer the Olympus OM-D E-M10 Mark II:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.